RuiyangJu/Fracture_Detection_Improved_YOLOv8/README.md

 The script will create 3 files: `train_data.csv`, `valid_data.csv`, and `test_data.csv` with the same structure of `dataset.csv`.

-## Methodology
+### Data Augmentation
 * Data augmentation of the training set using the addWeighted function doubles the size of the training set.
-### Data Augmentation
 ```
   python imgaug.py --input_img /path/to/input/train/ --output_img /path/to/output/train/ --input_label /path/to/input/labels/ --output_label /path/to/output/labels/
 ```